 How is treatment provided in a disease management program?

-After medical consultations and examinations, and , the doctor will prepare an individual treatment plan based on the specifications of the DMP.
+The doctor creates an individual treatment plan.
 This plan includes medication and other treatments, training courses and regular check-ups, some of which may be carried out by other doctors or hospitals.
-For example, the DMP for diabetes involves having regular eye tests in order to detect and treat possible eye damage early on.
+For example, the DMP for diabetes involves having regular eye tests in order to detect and treat possible complications early on.

-Patients who enroll in a DMP commit themselves to actively cooperate in their treatment – for example, by visiting a doctor every three or six months.
-All of the participating health care providers – including doctors, hospitals, rehabilitation centers, nurses and trainers – commit themselves to fulfill certain quality requirements and follow the defined treatment plans.
+Patients who enroll in a DMP commit themselves to actively cooperate in their treatment – for example, by visiting a doctor every three or six months based on their individual situation.
+The participating health care providers – including doctors, hospitals, rehabilitation centers, nurses and trainers – commit themselves to fulfill certain quality requirements and follow the defined treatment plans.

-Several things are done to assure quality in a DMP.
-This includes documenting and evaluating patient data regularly.
+Various things are done to assure quality of treatment in DMPs.
+The health insurers regularly assess data concerning the examinations, treatment steps and the results of the treatments.
 The doctors get feedback reports on their treatment outcomes, which are also compared with the outcomes achieved by other doctors’ practices.
-Doctors can also attend training courses.
+They also receive training regularly.

 How can I benefit from a DMP?

-Chronic diseases are complex conditions and require long-term regular treatment which should be tailored to suit the patient wherever possible.
-Participating in a disease management program is a way to better manage your disease in the long term and improve the success of your treatment.
-Taking part in a DMP offers some advantages, including the following:
+Chronic diseases require long-term regular treatment which should be tailored to suit the patient wherever possible.
+Participating in a disease management program might be a way to better cope with your disease in the long term and improve the success of your treatment.
+Taking part in a DMP may have some advantages, including the following: